Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Capability and Fuel Efficiency Analysis

 With the mass ratio set to $m_s:m_p = 400:1$, $\sigma_2$ was calculated for various altitude differences, as shown in Fig. \ref{se_error1}.

-With the number of target spacecraft set to $n = 50$, $\sigma_2$ was calculated for various altitude differences, as shown in Fig. \ref{se_error2}.
+With the number of TSc set to $n = 50$, $\sigma_2$ was calculated for various altitude differences, as shown in Fig. \ref{se_error2}.

-Fig. \ref{se_error1} and \ref{se_error2} reveal that for deployment missions within near-Earth space (altitude differences less than 2000 km), when the total mass of the payload spacecraft is less than half of the total mass of the service spacecraft, the analytical formula yields a maximum relative error of no more than 2\%.
+Fig. \ref{se_error1} and \ref{se_error2} reveal that for deployment missions within near-Earth space (altitude differences less than 2000 km), when the total mass of PSc is less than half of the total mass of SSc, the analytical formula yields a maximum relative error of no more than 2\%.
 Consequently, this formula provides a reliable estimate of the maximum ejection velocity in near-Earth orbit, circumventing the need for complex iterative calculations.